Christian Democratic Union of Germany

 The Christian Democratic Union of Germany (Christlich Demokratische Union Deutschlands /de/, CDU /de/) is a Christian democratic and conservative political party in Germany.

-It is the major party of the centre-right in German politics.
+CDU is the major party of the centre-right in German politics.
 Friedrich Merz has been federal chairman of the CDU since 31 January 2022, and has served as the Chancellor of Germany since 6 May 2025.